 Finding a balance within your body is foremost at any point in time.
 Start with this simple Standing Forward Fold that can be performed almost anywhere.
-While you’ve got that precious hour of exercise, this asana can help bring relief to any stress you have in your spine while you sleep and it will give a long stretch to your entire backside.
+While you’ve got that precious hour of exercise, this asana can help bring relief to any stress you may have in your spine while you sleep, and it will give a long stretch to your entire backside.

-- Calm your brain and relieves stress.
+- Calms your brain and relieves stress.

-- Strengthen thighs and knees.
+- Strengthens thighs and knees.

-- Relieve bloating and improves digestion.
+- Relieves bloating and improves digestion.

-- Add relief in menopausal symptoms.
+- Adds relief to menopausal symptoms.

-- Reduce fatigue and anxiety.
+- Reduces fatigue and anxiety.

-- Relieve headache and insomnia.
+- Relieves headaches and insomnia.

 4. Tadasana (Mountain Pose)

-- May increases height.
+- May increase height.

 - Improves Breathing.

-- Help in Weight Loss.
+- Helps in Weight Loss.

-- Lift your mood issues.
+- Lifts your mood issues.

-- Provide Relief from Sciatica.
+- Provides Relief from sciatica.

 5. Eka Pada Rajakapot Asana (Half Pigeon Pose)

-- Stimulate the nervous system.
+- Stimulates the nervous system.

-- Improve the circulation in the reproductive system.
+- Improves circulation in the reproductive system.

-- Provides Deep Stretch to the Lower Body
+- Provides Deep Stretch to the lower body.

 - A Great Chest Opener.